kkrruumm/void-install-script/README.md

 keysize="512"
 itertime="10000"
 ```

+If none of these variables are set in the file, or no file is provided, the above defaults will be used.

 The toggle for ACPI can be set to false if you are facing ACPI related issues.
 This will set the "acpi=off" kernel parameter on the new install.
 Do not change this setting unless absolutely necessary.